kokhung0802/gpt2-exploration/README.md

 # GPT-2 for Story Generation

 ## Intro
 GPT-2 is a language model that predicts the next word in a sentence using the information from previous words.
-GPT-2 is created by OpenAI in February 2019 and is able to perform a wide variety of NLP tasks such as question answering, text generation and language translation.
+GPT-2 is created by OpenAI in February 2019 and is able to perform a wide variety of NLP tasks such as text generation.

+Refer [here](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) to learn more about GPT-2.

 ## Limitation of previous NLP models
 Previous NLP models such as RNN or GRU are trained in a supervised manner to perform only one task with datasets which belong to the same domain.
 However, the performance of these kind of model decreases when there is a slight change in the distribution of test data compared to data the model is trained on.

-This is significant to models deployed in a real environment setting:
+This is significant to models deployed in a real environment setting because:
 1. Inputs to the model comes in different forms.
 2. The performance of the model decreases when it is asked to perform a task that it is not trained to do.
 3. Researchers need to go through the laborious task of labelling the dataset to train the model to perform a different task.